A Glossary of Astronomy Terms & Interesting Facts

 Asteroids: Sometimes called planetoids, asteroids are objects in the Solar System that are smaller that a planet or a planet's moon.
 Asteroids are thought to be fragments of much larger bodies that broke apart early in the life of a Solar System.

 The asteroid pictured here is one of the largest asteroids in our Solar System, some 326 miles (525 km) wide.
 It was first discovered in 1807 and has been named Vesta.
-The image you see was photographed from NASA's Dawn Spacecraft, which orbited Vesta for one year to study its features.
-Vesta is believed to have an iron-nikel core.

 If Vesta were to become Earth-bound and slam into our planet (which it never will), it would unquestionably wipe out all life on Earth.
 The dinosaur-killing meteor that crashed off the Yucatan Peninsula 65 million years ago was only 6 miles in diameter.
 Currently, NASA is tracking more than 600,000 Earth-bound asteroids — asteroids that travel close to Earth.
 When an asteroid large enough to do damage is detected, NASA's Near Earth Object Program Office will work to divert the asteroid, most likely by nudging it harmlessly toward the Sun.